North Ockendon: Transport

 The nearest railway stations are at Ockendon and Upminster.

 London bus route 370 directly links the area with Upminster and Romford, as well as Lakeside Shopping Centre.
-Essex commerical route 269 operated by NIBSbuses directly links the area with Brentwood, specifically the town centre as well as Becket Keys Church of England School on the two schoolday journeys it operates Monday to Friday, and Warley, Great Warley, Ockendon, Stifford and Grays, although this service only operates five times a day Monday to Friday and four times on a Saturday with special fares that are not part of the TfL fare system.
+Essex commercial route 269 operated by NIBSbuses directly links the area with Brentwood, specifically the town centre as well as Becket Keys Church of England School on the two schoolday journeys it operates Monday to Friday, and Warley, Great Warley, Ockendon, Stifford and Grays, although this service only operates five times a day Monday to Friday and four times on a Saturday with special fares that are not part of the TfL fare system.

 Ensignbus routes X21, X31 and X81 used to serve North Ockendon on their way to Brentwood, Lakeside Shopping Centre, Shenfield and Ongar.
 However, these services were all withdrawn in favour of a new service called the X90 operating between Brentwood and Lakeside Shopping Centre on February 18, 2019.
-However, route X90 did not last long as the service was withdrawn on June 15, 2019 due to an unviable amount of passengers as at the time the Elizabeth line was not fully open, with the intended replacement being the already existing commerical 269 service.
+However, route X90 did not last long as the service was withdrawn on June 15, 2019, due to an unviable amount of passengers as at the time the Elizabeth line was not fully open, with the intended replacement being the already existing commercial 269 service.

-The least frequent regular bus route in London which was route 347 served North Ockendon from November 6, 2004 to January 18, 2025, linking the area with Romford, Harold Wood, Upminster, Cranham, Gallows Corner and Ockendon.
+The least frequent regular bus route in London which was route 347 served North Ockendon from November 6, 2004, to January 18, 2025, linking the area with Romford, Harold Wood, Upminster, Cranham, Gallows Corner and Ockendon.
 The route was withdrawn due to being "one of the least used bus routes" in all of Greater London excluding mobility routes and school services.